Temps and termites are on the rise. Schedule your free inspection today.

 Health risks

 You may have heard that rats were to blame for the Black Plague that devastated Europe in the Dark Ages.
-It was actually the fleas and parasites on the rats that caused the disease, but the fact that rats are prone to parasites like fleas and ticks means that they can bring those and underlying diseases closer to you and your family.
+It was actually a bacterium that was spread through fleas and parasites on the rats that caused the disease, but the fact that rats are prone to parasites like fleas and ticks means that they can bring those and the underlying diseases closer to you and your family.
 Rats are also associated with hantaviruses and Leptospirosis.

 Fire hazards